Last Updated on June 4, 2020 by Valinda Riggins Nwadike, MD, MPH

 – – – –

-Has your perspective about STDs and those that have them changed since The STD Project’s launch or since you’ve learned more about STDs?
+Has your perspective about STDs and those that have them changed since The STI Project’s launch or since you’ve learned more about STDs?
 Share your thoughts in the comments section below!